Christian2147/Laser-Fighter/docs/INSTRUCTIONS.md

 ### Additional Note

-In order to package the image scaler in Linux, you first must convert the .ico file to a .png file and change the source code to use the .png file as an icon instead of the .ico file.
+In order to package the image scaler on Linux, you first must convert the .ico file to a .png file and change the source code to use the .png file as an icon instead of the .ico file.

 ## License